Caroline Wozniacki: 2009: First major final and top-5 ranking

-2010: First WTA Premier Mandatory title and world No. 1
+2010: First Premier Mandatory title and world No. 1

 In her first WTA tournament of the year, Wozniacki suffered an opening-round loss to Li Na of China in the Sydney.
 She was seeded fourth at the Australian Open, her first top-eight seed in a Grand Slam.
 She again fell to Li, this time in the fourth round, in straight sets.
 Despite her fourth-round exit, Wozniacki achieved a career-high ranking of No. 3.

 As the second seed at Indian Wells, Wozniacki reached the final, then lost to former world No. 1, Jelena Janković.
 With this result, she achieved a new career-high ranking of world No. 2.
 At the Miami Open, Wozniacki lost her quarterfinal match against the newly returned Justine Henin.

 Her next tournament was in Ponte Vedra Beach, where she defeated Olga Govortsova in the final.
 Wozniacki then competed at the Family Circle Cup in Charleston.
 She advanced to the semifinals, where she met Vera Zvonareva.
 Wozniacki was forced to retire down 2–5 when she rolled her ankle.

 Despite her ongoing ankle injury, she continued to compete in tournaments through the clay-court season, suffering early losses in Stuttgart, Rome and Madrid.
 She then reached the quarterfinals in Warsaw, but retired after losing the first set.

 Wozniacki was seeded third at the French Open.
 She posted her best result at Roland Garros by advancing to the fourth round without dropping a set.
 After defeating Flavia Pennetta in the round of 16 in three sets, she lost to eventual champion Francesca Schiavone in the quarterfinals.
 Wozniacki partnered with Daniela Hantuchová in doubles, but they withdrew before their second round match against the Williams sisters because of a right shoulder injury to Hantuchová.

 As the defending champion, Wozniacki lost early at the Eastbourne International, her first grass-court tournament of the year, to Aravane Rezaï.
 Wozniacki was seeded third at Wimbledon, where she defeated Tathiana Garbin, Chang Kai-chen, and Anastasia Pavlyuchenkova en route to the fourth round, where she was defeated by Petra Kvitová.

 Wozniacki was the first seed at the inaugural Danish Open.
 It was the first Danish WTA Tour tournament, created largely out of Wozniacki's popularity in Denmark.
 She defeated Klára Zakopalová to win her second title of the year.